-Our Technological Support centers on the critical process of pasteurization.
-The milk is heated to a specific temperature to kill harmful bacteria without compromising the milk’s taste or nutritional value.
-We assist in optimizing the pasteurization process to ensure consistent quality across all batches by deploying the latest technologies like High-Pressure Processing (HPP), Pulsed Electric Field (PEF), Ultraviolet (UV) Light Pasteurization, Microwave-Assisted Pasteurization, Ohmic Heating, Low-Temperature, Long-Time (LTLT) Pasteurization with Enhancements or any other which suits your requirements.
+Our Technological Support is dedicated to the paramount procedure called pasteurization.
+The milk is then subjected to heating to a certain temperature to eliminate dangerous bacteria while not harming milk, its taste, or its nutritional value.
+We help to fine-tune the pasteurization process by identifying the factors that could affect the quality in order to provide the best outcome for all batches through deploying modern technologies like High-Pressure Processing (HPP), Pulsed Electric Field (PEF), Ultraviolet (UV) Light Pasteurization, Microwave-Assisted Pasteurization, Ohmic Heating, Low-Temperature, Long-Time (LTLT) Pasteurization with Enhancementsets the highest standards of quality and consistency.

-What is Whole Pasteurized Milk Processing?
+What is Whole Pasteurized Milk?

 The Pasteurization Process

-- Pre-Heating:
+Pre-Heating:

 - Heat Treatment:

-- Low-Temperature Long Time (LTLT):
+Low-Temperature Long Time (LTLT):

 - Temperature: 63°C